gumaerc-testorg/15.389b-fall-2010/content/pages/projects/_index.md

 Project Assignments
 -------------------

-You will form teams and jointly submit project applications after reviewing the available project opportunities, following the guidelines of the [Teamwork and Match Process]({{< baseurl >}}/pages/projects/teamwork-and-match-process).
+You will form teams and jointly submit project applications after reviewing the available project opportunities, following the guidelines of the {{% resource_link 0a04dac8-348d-6047-0f2a-e9d8a5933ee6 "Teamwork and Match Process" %}}.
 All teams will be assigned a faculty mentor who will advise them throughout the development of their project.

 Project Work Plan
 -----------------